 Similarly, returning from a weekend with 2-3 days remaining till Sprint close, you have a little pretend pressure and a smaller timebox to think, “OK, what do we need to wrap everything up and land the remaining planes in the air?”

-19. A bonus!
-While everyone else has the mid-week doldrums, you will come out of Sprint Review and Sprint Planning invigorated right in the middle.
-I’ve seen downstream internal customers that were ecstatic coming out of Sprint Review.
+20. While everyone else has the mid-week doldrums, you will come out of Sprint Review and Sprint Planning invigorated right in the middle.
+I’ve seen downstream internal customers that were ecstatic coming out of the Sprint Review event.
 They were positively giddy and looked forward to opening their Christmas presents in the middle of the week.
 It lightened their mood and gave them a few following business days to think of new ideas, changes, or additional details based on what they had just seen.
 This captures psychological momentum.
-Hold Review on a Friday afternoon and you’re likely a customer overlooks a bug or style problem while they’re watching the traffic back-up, and then any chance of continuing their product thought excitement is flushed down the drain once Friday is officially in the books.
+Hold Review on a Friday afternoon and you’re likely a customer overlooks a bug or style problem while they’re watching the traffic out the window.
+Any chance of continuing their fresh product thoughts while still excited is flushed down the drain once Friday is officially in the books.